• Skip to main content

 April 22, 2019 by Allison De Marco, MSW, PhD

 Using a racial equity toolkit to inform program, service, and policy-making We often talk about using a racial equity lens when planning programs and services or setting policy.
-But what […]
+But what does this actually mean?
+How do we operationalize this lens?
+Experts in advancing racial equity in government from the Government Alliance for Race and Equity […]

 Informed Work through a Fairness Toolkit